-Restriction on Cash Transactions under Income Tax Act: Slowly and gradually, the Indian economy is getting digitized and ultimately moving towards a cashless economy.
+Restriction on Cash Transactions under Income Tax Act: Cash transactions limits as per income tax act.
+Slowly and gradually, the Indian economy is getting digitized and ultimately moving towards a cashless economy.
 Electronic transactions ensure a clear money trail and make it very difficult for tax evaders.
 Many of provisions that existed and introduced from time to time in Income tax act, putting restrictions on cash transactions.
 The new provisions introduced are the result of the proposal submitted by Supreme Court’s constituted Special Investigation Team in July, 2011.

 The objective of imposing restrictions on cash transactions is to curb the flow of domestic black money which is not only adversely affecting the revenues of the Government but is also affecting the investment for productive purposes, because most of the black money is transacted in cash, it remains unaccounted and quite a sizable amount remains unproductive and is stored in the form of cash or remains invested in low priority investments such as gold, jewellery etc. The restrictions are intended to move towards a less cash economy and to reduce generation and circulation of black money.